With its darkness and collateral nightmares, he dreads sleep.

 Or he would be, except he stops halfway up the stairway to ask, "Why are you, uh, doing this?"

 Technically, there are two answers but they have to interconnect or else it would have been foolish of her to return.
-Hazelle's here to clean his house for money so she can feed her family as well as fix things between them because most of their friends are dead and, well, she wants to change that.
+Hazelle's here to clean his house for money so she can support her family and to finally fix things between them because she can now.

 With the completely true answer in her mind, she says, "The kids wanted to come back, and I knew where to find work.
 We had to wait for some reconstruction to be sure there'd be other company."
 Her tone is light, almost friendly, but from the way he grimaces Haymitch doesn't receive it as such.